The maternity unit offers a family friendly environment where you and your birthing partner can enjoy the birth of your baby.

 In addition, the hospital has a neonatal intensive care unit to support any baby that requires additional help when they are born.

-Any woman can book to deliver at the maternity unit at the University Hospital of North Tees.
-Women who have had previous complicated pregnancies or deliveries will be under the care of a consultant obstetrician.
+Any expectant mother can book to deliver at the maternity unit at the University Hospital of North Tees.
+Those who have had previous complicated pregnancies or deliveries will be under the care of a consultant obstetrician.

 Your midwife will discuss your birth place choices at your booking appointment and will have a further discussion with you at around 36 weeks’ pregnant.